 It’s obviously important to select a fence that will keep your dog safely contained.
 Different dogs will present different challenges in this regard, so there is no single type of fence that will work in all cases.
-For example, a picket fence may safely contain a small, relatively calm dog, but it wouldn’t even slow down a bigger dog, who could simply jump over it.
+For example, a mid-height picket fence may safely contain a small, relatively calm dog, but it wouldn’t even slow down a bigger dog, who could simply jump over it.

 Cost is always a factor in the real world, so you’ll want to figure out your budget before you start trying to pick a fence.
 Make sure you factor in the installation and maintenance costs when making your choice.